How to Get High Arches for Ballet Dancers: Fast Results in 2024

 WHY ARE HIGH ARCHES IMPORTANT FOR BALLET DANCERS?

-High arches are important for ballet dancers for two reasons: aesthetics and functionality.
+High arches are important for ballet dancers for both aesthetics and functionality.

 From a visual standpoint, high arches compliment the shape of the legs by creating a beautiful line from the foot through the leg.